SpanPanel/span-panel-api/README.md

 # SPAN Panel OpenAPI Client

-A modern Python client library for accessing the SPAN Panel API, specifically designed for Home Assistant integration with robust error handling and retry logic.
+A Python client library for accessing the SPAN Panel API.

-## Features

-- **Home Assistant Ready**: Designed specifically for HA integration patterns
-- **Smart Error Handling**: Distinguishes between retriable and non-retriable errors
-- **Modern Async**: Built on httpx with proper async/await support
-- **Type Safe**: Full type hints and Pydantic model validation
-- **Well Tested**: 96% test coverage with comprehensive error scenarios
-- **OpenAPI Generated**: Auto-generated from official SPAN Panel API specs

 ## Installation